 These muffins are exactly what I think of when I think of cranberry orange muffins.
 They are light and fluffy, chock full of fresh cranberries and lightly sweet.
 On top is a sprinkling of sugar, for a lovely bit of crunch.

-Make these muffins with either fresh or frozen cranberries.
-Here in Canada at least, frozen cranberries are regularly found with the frozen fruit these days, so we can enjoy these lovely muffins any time of year.
+You can make these muffins with either fresh or frozen cranberries, so we can enjoy these lovely muffins any time of year.

 If you have empty muffin cups, be sure to fill the empty cups 3/4 full with water before putting your muffins in the oven.
 This will ensure that your muffins bake evenly.